dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 Now that you are familiar with the playback information provided by the SDK we can begin to build our album application.

-### 3. UI Components for the Photo Album application
+### 3. UI Components For The Photo Album Application

 #### 1. GridView for Multiple preview playback mode